 Forecast Error Measurement as the First Step to Forecast Accuracy Improvement

-Knowing the forecast error at the product location combination (and what is a weighted MAPE or wMAPE so that the high forecast error on the smaller volume items does not pollute the overall forecast error calculation, is critical to making forecast improvement.
+Knowing the forecast error at the product location combination (and a weighted MAPE or wMAPE so that the high forecast error on the smaller volume items does not pollute the overall forecast error calculation is critical to making forecast improvement.

 Are we to believe that companies that don’t or can’t track their forecast error at the product location, that underpay demand planners, and make some missteps regarding leveraging basic statistical forecasting are now ready for a much larger investment in machine learning?